Website Vs Social Media

 You also get to decide how your website is laid out and can choose exactly where you want your elements to go and how you want them to appear on desktop vs. mobile screens.
-You can have as many or as little pages as you like and lay them about in a way that suits your business.
+You can have as many or as few pages as you like and lay them out in a way that suits your business.

 4. Your Website is the “Hub” of Your Online Presence

-Social media is great to attract potential clients, but consider for a moment when you first come across an Instagram feed that piques your interest in a brand.
+Social media is great to attract potential clients but consider for a moment when you first come across an Instagram feed that piques your interest in a brand.
 Your first instinct is to want to learn more about the company and the services it offers.
-In most cases, if you’re serious about a brand and learn more about them, you go to their website.
+In most cases, if you’re serious about a brand and learn more about them, you go to its website.